shaai/arduino_LED_writing_app/README.md

 2. Connect the USB cable from the arduino to your computer.
 3. Download the Arduino software if you have not already: http://arduino.cc/en/Main/Software
-4. Open up the Arduino IDE and under the 'Tools' menu make sure the correct Board and Serial Port are selected.
+4. Open up the Arduino IDE and under the **Tools** menu make sure the correct Board and Serial Port are selected.
 5. Install the "StandardFirmata" sketch in order to be able to use the Arduino IDE. **File > Examples > Firmata > StandardFirmata**

+##Install and run the app

+1. Make sure Node.JS is installed on your computer: http://nodejs.org
+2. Clone or download this repo.
+3. In terminal, cd into the directory.
+4. Run the command `npm install` to install dependencies.
+5. Run the command `node index.js` to start the server.
+6. Open your browser and go to http://localhost:3000

+To see the application live, visit https://arduino-led-writing.herokuapp.com